On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Main results

-\end{thm} Proof of this theorem, using arguments directly analogous to those of Theorem~\ref{thm:bernoulli}, may be found in the Appendix~\ref{app:thm2-proof}.
-From the theorem we see that under the sparse model $\pr^{\ddag}_{\alpha,\beta}$, as under $\pr^{\dag}_{\alpha}$, the effective sample size is $\nverts$.
+Proof of this theorem, using arguments directly analogous to those of Theorem~\ref{thm:bernoulli}, may be found in the supplemental article \citep{Suppl}.
+From the theorem we see that under the sparse model $\pr^{\ddag}_{\alpha,\beta}$, as under $\pr^{\dag}_{\alpha}$, the effective sample size $\neff$ is $\nverts$.